baliyanvinay/Python-Basics/README.md

 <b>Insight:</b> Lists and Tuples are ordered sequences while sets are not.
 Because sets store the values in form of hash keys.

+# Function Parameters
+1. Every parameter after default parameter in a function defination must be a default parameter.
+2.

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 _my_var = 'private variable'. convention to indicate private variables | Objects imported this way shall not be imported into another module like.. from module import _my_var --> Fail